Five Ways Trump’s 2025 Tax Bill Could Boost Your Tax Refund (or Shrink It)

 What to watch for next tax season

-While we covered five major ways your tax refund may be affected this year, other provisions in the OBBB could affect your taxes.
-Here are just a couple more to look out for:
+While we covered five major ways your tax refund might be affected this year, other provisions in the OBBB could affect your taxes.
+Here are a couple more to watch:

 As always, it’s important to keep an eye on the ever-changing tax landscape, both on Capitol Hill and in your state and local governments.
 Consult with a tax professional on your specific financial situation.